highamm/sptotal/inst/paper/paper.md

 # Summary

-In ecological monitoring surveys of an animal population, a plant population, or an environmental resource, predicting the total abundance, the mean, or some other quantity in a finite region is often of interest.
+In ecological or environmental surveys, it is often desired to predict the mean or total of a variable in some finite region.
 However, because of time and money constraints, sampling the entire region is often unfeasible.
 The purpose of the ``sptotal`` ``R`` package is to provide software that gives a prediction for a quantity of interest, such as a total, and an associated standard error for the prediction.
 The predictor, referred to as the Finite-Population-Block-Kriging (FPBK) predictor in the literature [@ver_hoef_spatial_2008], incorporates possible spatial correlation in the data and also incorporates an appropriate variance reduction for sampling from a finite population.

 In the remainder of the paper, we give an overview of both the background of the method and of the ``sptotal`` package.

 # Statement of Need

-The primary purpose of ``sptotal`` is to provide an implementation of the Finite Population Block Kriging (FPBK) methods developed in @ver2002sampling and @ver_hoef_spatial_2008.
-While we refer the interested reader to those sources for the full development of the FPBK predictor, we provide a very short overview of the setting in which the predictor can be used.
+``sptotal`` provides an implementation of the Finite Population Block Kriging (FPBK) methods developed in @ver2002sampling and @ver_hoef_spatial_2008.
+Next we provide a short overview of FPBK.

 Suppose that we have a response variable $Y(\mathbf{s}_{i})$, $i = 1, 2, \ldots, N$, where the vector $\mathbf{s}_i$ contains the coordinates for the $i^{th}$ spatial location and $N$ is a finite number of spatial locations.
 Then $\mathbf{y}$, a vector of the $Y(\mathbf{s}_{i})$, can be modeled with a spatial linear model
 \mbox{}